-Figure 2-1 Connections
+Figure 2.1 Connections

-1) Connect components to the charge controller in the sequence 1-2-3 as shown on the diagram above, and pay particular attention to the polarity ("+" and "-") ensuring this is correct.
-When disconnecting the system, the disconnection order must be reversed to the order of connection (3-2-1).

-2) After the battery power has been supplied to the controller check that the LCD display is on.
+- 1) Connect components to the charge controller in the sequence 1-2-3 as shown on the diagram above and pay particular attention to the polarity ("+" and "-") ensuring this is correct.
+When disconnecting the system, the disconnection order must be reversed to the order of connection (3-2-1). - 2) After the battery power has been supplied to the controller check that the LCD display is on.
 If it's not on, please refer to chapter 4 for troubleshooting.
-Always connect the battery first in order to allow the controller to recognise the system voltage (12V or 24V).

-3) The battery fuse should be installed as close to the battery as possible.
-The suggested distance is within 150mm of the battery terminal.

-4) This solar charge controller has a positive common ground design (which means that internally the positive terminals of the solar panel, battery and load are connected, and the regulation happens through the negative terminals).
-Therefore any positive terminal of the controller (solar, load or battery) can be earth connected if required.
+Always connect the battery first in order to allow the controller to recognise the system voltage (12V or 24V). - 3) The battery fuse should be installed as close to the battery as possible.
+The recommended distance is within 150mm of the battery terminal. - 4) This solar charge controller has a negative common ground design (which means that internally the negative terminals of the solar panel, battery and load are linked, and the charge / discharge regulation happens through the positive terminals).
+Therefore, any negative terminal of the controller (solar, load or battery) can be earth connected (grounded) if required.

-NOTE: if your system is a negative common ground system (e.g. a vehicle or a boat), you can still use this solar charge controller in your system.
-However you must not use grounding of any of the positive terminals of the solar charge controller.
-You should not ground the negative terminals of the solar panel or the load either.
-The only terminal of the controller which can be connected to your negative common ground is the negative battery terminal.
+CAUTION: Do not ground any positive terminals of the controller to avoid the risk of damage.